Prosymnus

+Etymology

+Prosymnus' name derives from the ancient Greek verb προσυμνέω (prosymnéō) meaning 'to sing besides'.

 Mythology

+Dionysus' descent

 Once the god Dionysus needed to descend to the Underworld to fetch his mother Semele through the bottomless Alcyonian Lake (Lerna) near Argos, but he did not know the way.
 Prosymnus offered to show him the way, but taking a glimpse at Dionysus' youth and extraordinary beauty he declared he would not do it without a reward, and asked for the right to make love to the god, who was to suffer the 'pleasures of a wife'.
 Dionysus agreed to do so after he had rescued his mother from Hades.

 When Dionysus re-emerged again after having successfully retrieved his mother, he found that in the meantime Prosymnus had died.
 Determined to keep his promise nevertheless, he took a sturdy branch from a fig tree and carved it in the shape of a man's penis.
 Then he went nude to Prosymnus' tomb, put the phallus straight on a mound, lowered himself on it and ritually fulfilled his promise to the man.

+Variations

-Other versions say that Prosymnus (here spelled Polymnus) was a young lover of the god, but drowned in Lerna before he could consumate his relationship with Dionysus, so Dionysus wore a wood-carved phallus around his neck to honour him.
+Other versions say that Prosymnus (here spelled Polymnus) was a young lover of the god, but drowned in Lerna before he could consummate his relationship with Dionysus, so Dionysus wore a wood-carved phallus around his neck to honour him.
 John Tzetzes also mentions Dionysus attaching fig-wood genitals on him and deer skin phalli which is why the god was called Enorches, (Note: From the word ὄρχις (órkhis) meaning testicle.) but in connection to the Semele version.
 According to one anonymous Greek paradoxographer, Polymnus drowned when they reached and entered Lerna, being a mortal, unlike Dionysus who was a god.